nklabs/matlib/README.md

        18'd1 }; // Row 1
 ~~~

-A you can see, big-endian more closely matches mathematical notation.
+As you can see, big-endian more closely matches mathematical notation.

 Packed arrays can be directly assigned to bit vectors without any kind of
 casting: